 During difficult deliveries, obstetricians may attempt to manipulate a newborn within the birth canal.
 In the process, they may also pull on their shoulders, arms, or even their heads.
 If excessive force is used during these maneuvers, it can result in the manifestation of a brachial plexus injury at birth.

-Persons who suffers brachial plexus injuries at birth can experience permanent weakness in their arm.
-In some extreme cases, completely paralysis of the limb may result.
+Persons who suffer brachial plexus injuries at birth can experience permanent weakness in their arm.
+In some extreme cases, complete paralysis of the limb may result.
 A plexus lawsuit can often be the only way for these permanently injured victims to find justice.

 Erb’s paralysis, or palsy, results when babies suffer injuries during delivery to their upper brachial plexus.
 Erb’s manifests as weakness in the arm.
 A newborn with Erb’s may be able to move their fingers but show difficulty moving their shoulder.